yashTrivedi/Tryme/README.md

-Tryme
+TryMe
 =====

-This is your place to try everything github. fork fetch push pull commit , everything
+This is your place to try everything GITHUB.

+FORK  FETCH  PUSH   PULL  COMMIT ... and everything else :)